YasserAsmi/buildmk/README.md

 everything is being built.

 With build.mk, just create a very simple makefile in each project folder.
 It has include the provided build.mk.
-Then simply set some variables in your makefile.
-A make file can either build a 'lib' or an 'exe'.
-You just list the source files you want to build  build.mk  takes care of dependencies even the header file dependencies--so when you modify a source file, it only rebuilds what it has to (seems lot faster than CMake to me).
+In each makefile, you can either build the current folder or specify which folders to build (using DIRS).
+Simply set some variables in your makefile.
+Besides sub-folders, a makefile can either build a 'lib' or an 'exe' (using TYPE).
+You just list the source files (using SOURCES) you want to build.
+Then build.mk (you included) takes care of dependencies even the header file dependencies--so when you modify a source file, it only rebuilds what it has to (seems lot faster than CMake to me).

 build.mk:
 <br>  TYPE      Type of project (lib, exe)